-&lt;sup>1 see Centre d'Analyse Stratégique (2013)
+&lt;sup>2 see Centre d'Analyse Stratégique (2013)

-Points system Assessment area Short explanation Methodology to integrate cost effectiveness in determining the performance of a technology in the framework of Strategic Ecological Support (STRES) Multi-criteria environmental impact life cycle assessment of investments Methodology to determine the cost effectiveness of an environmental or energy-related investment.
+Points system Assessment Short explanation Methodology to integrate cost effectiveness in determining the performance of a technology in the framework of Strategic Ecological Support (STRES) Area Multi-criteria environmental impact life cycle assessment of investments Methodology to determine the cost effectiveness of an environmental or energy-related investment.
 Environmental impact assessment - Hybrid LCA methodology Multi-criteria environmental impact life cycle assessment of goods, processes and services Hybrid conventional LCA methods and input-output economic modelling for more comprehensive and rapid LCA analysis BREEAM Environmental assessment of buildings System originates in UK, but used all over the world.
 Designers have to achieve a certain numbers of points related to concepts and efficiency/ design factors, in order to claim certain design levels.
 LEED Environmental assessment of buildings System originates in US, but used all over the world.
 Designers have to achieve a certain numbers of points related to concepts and efficiency/ design factors, in order to claim certain design levels.
 DGNB Environmental assessment of buildings German system for the sustainability evaluation of construction projects.
-ISO 14955-1: Machine tools Energy efficiency of machine tools A methodology for the design of energy efficient machine tools Points system Machine Tools Ecodesign of complex products Option of ranking machine tool energy in use performance via a points system inspired by the BREEAM system for buildings.
-AHP technology portfolio assessment techniques Multi-criteria evaluation framework applied to technology investment decisions AHP-type hierarchical decision modelling applied to multi-criteria assessments of technology investment portfolios in businesses Points systems used for eco- labelling Multi-criteria environmental impact evaluation framework Examination of Ecolabelling systems and relation to points systems
+ISO 14955-1: Machine tools Points system Machine Tools Energy efficiency of machine tools Ecodesign of complex products A methodology for the design of energy efficient machine tools Option of ranking machine tool energy in use performance via a points system inspired by the BREEAM Analytical Hierarchy Process Multi-criteria evaluation framework applied to technology investment decisions systeminspiredbythebRELAMsystem for buildings.AHP-typehierarchicaldecisionmodellingappliedtomulti-criteriaassessmentsoftechnologyinvestmentportfolios in businesses Points systems used for eco- labelling Multi-criteria environmental impact evaluation framework Examination of Ecolabelling systems and relation to points systems

-Points system Assessment area Short explanation Points systems used for green public procurement The EU "installer energy label" for heating systems Multi-criteria environmental impact Energy labelling of complex products Examination of Green public procurement systems and the use of points systems in procurement Applies an extended product approach to develop a heating systems energy label Life Cycle Management (LCM) To be added To be added Points schemes applied to market surveillance To be added To be added The Europump Extended Product Approach Ecodesign for complex products Applies an extended product approach to develop Ecodesign proposals for various pump systems Ecodesign Lot 37 lighting systems investigation Ecodesign of complex products A methodology which considers the product scope as a holistic system
+Points system Assessment Short explanation area Points systems Multi-criteria Examination of Green public used for green environmental procurement systems and the use of public procurement impact points systems in procurement The EU "installer Energy labelling of Applies an extended product approach energy label" for complex products to develop a heating systems energy heating systems label The Europump Ecodesign for Applies an extended product approach Extended Product complex products to develop Ecodesign proposals for Approach various pump systems Ecodesign Lot 37 Ecodesign of A methodology which considers the lighting systems complex products product scope as a holistic system investigation